Yes, there is financial assistance for assisted living services and senior living communities in Florida.

 In many cases, you’ll only qualify for financial assistance if you meet certain criteria.
-Read on for some of the ways you can lower your assisted living costs in Florida.
+Read on for some of the ways you can lower your Florida assisted living costs.

 In Florida, Medicaid is offered under the Statewide Medicaid Managed Care Long-Term Care program, or SMMC LTC.
 It no longer offers the Medicaid Home and Community Based Services (HCBS) Waivers.
 Eight state provider organizations manage long-term care for SMMC LTC.

 To be eligible for Medicaid, you must:

 - Meet the income/financial guidelines